Mesa, AZ Family Law Attorney - Cohen Family Law

 Paternity in Mesa

 For centuries, paternity was difficult to prove.
 While it was generally assumed that the husband of the wife who conceived and gave birth during the course of the marriage was the father of the child, there have always been cases in which there was suspicion, or direct evidence, that this might not be the case.
-Prior to DNA evidence capabilities, such questions were unresolvable, leading to dissent, divorce, violence, disputed matters of substantial inheritance, and even disturbances in claims of royal lineage.
-Now, even though we have DNA evidence at our disposal, to determine,with almost 100 percent certainty, who the father of a particular child is, there are still complications.
+Prior to DNA evidence capabilities, such questions were unresolvable, leading to dissent, divorce, domestic violence, disputed matters of substantial inheritance, and even disturbances in claims of royal lineage.
+Now, even though we have DNA evidence at our disposal, to determine, with almost 100 percent certainty, who the father of a particular child is, there are still complications.

-One might assume that in this day and age, when genetic material is available to prove familial connections, spousal rights would be no longer be arguable, but this is, unfortunately, not the case.
+One might assume that in this day and age, when genetic material is available to prove familial connections, spousal rights would no longer be arguable, but this is, unfortunately, not the case.
 As science leaps ahead of legality and ethics, there are many gray areas in coming to conclusions about spousal rights.
-Disputed paternity can still lead to serious disputes and violence.
+Disputed paternity can still lead to serious disputes and domestic violence.
 This is especially true when a married woman gives birth to the child of a man other than her husband.
 If this information has been kept secret for years, and the only “father” the child has known is the husband of his or her mother, the pain caused by a DNA test can be immeasurable to parent and child.

 Modern Dilemmas – Family Law Attorney Mesa, AZ